1980 Philadelphia Phillies

 Main article:1980 WS

 After one of the greatest NLCS of all time, that World Series (against the Kansas City Royals) was fairly anticlimactic.
-Solid performances by Carlton (two wins) and Schmidt (.381, two homers, and the MVP trophy) were somewhat overshadowed by George Brett's hemorrhoids and a bizarre ninth-inning play in the deciding Game Six.
+Solid performances by Carlton (two wins) and Schmidt (.381, two homers, and the MVP trophy) were somewhat overshadowed by George Brett's hemorrhoids and a bizarre 9th-inning play in the deciding Game 6.
 With the bases loaded and McGraw pitching, Frank White hit a foul pop-up that Philadelphia catcher Bob Boone dropped - into the glove of casual bystander Rose.
 McGraw proceeded to strike out Willie Wilson to win the first World Championship for the Phillies.

-Schmidt was a unanimous MVP and Carlton won his third Cy Young Award with only one dissenting vote.
+Schmidt was a unanimous National League MVP and Carlton won his third Cy Young Award with only one dissenting vote.
 Schmidt and Maddox won Gold Gloves.
 Schmidt led the league in slugging percentage, home runs, and RBIs.
 Rose was the doubles leader.
 Carlton led the league in starts, innings, wins, and strikeouts; McGraw had 20 saves.

 Awards and Honors

 - All-Stars: Steve Carlton, Pete Rose and Mike Schmidt